jampp/geeks/_src/_posts/2018-01-04-importance-of-serving-ads.markdown

 These relationships were created from the data, yet we could not explicitly give closed-form formulas for them.
 From our explorations, different campaign instances showed different relations.
 In other words, we can fit the data for a single instance, a specific campaign and time period, yet these functions will change for other instances in a way which does not allow their generalization.
 So we worked each instance separately.

 As a second step, we needed to define business metrics that are relevant for our customers.
-We will have that different frequency cappings would produce different levels of them, because of how the relationships \\(Imp\\), \\(Conv\\) and \\(Cl\\) vary along cap levels.
+Different frequency cappings would produce different levels of them, because of how the relationships \\(Imp\\), \\(Conv\\) and \\(Cl\\) vary along cap levels.

 Being a performance marketing platform, we prioritized CPA (cost-per-action) optimization of our clients.
-At the same time, and given the industry's last-click attribution system, we have that our revenue stream is click dependent.
-So we took click volume to be a second relevant metric, measured by the volume of clicks.
-In this way we will have two metrics defined as functions of the previous relationships.
+At the same time, and given the industry's last-click attribution system, our revenue stream is click dependent.
+We used click volume to be a second relevant metric, measured by the volume of clicks.
+In this way, we obtain two metrics defined as functions of the previous relationships.

 Calculating CPA is very simple in terms of the average CPC (cost-per-click) for that campaign.
-It is easy to see that it is established as functional relation between $Cl$ and $Conv$.
+It is easy to see that it is established as a functional relationship between $Cl$ and $Conv$.

 $$
   Cpa :  F \rightarrow \mathbb{N} \\